TimTaylor/qalytools/tests/testthat/_snaps/validate_eq5d.md

 # validate_eq5d works

-    `respondentID` variable ("'TEST'") not present in `x`.
+    `respondentID` variable ('TEST') not present in `x`

 ---

     Not all dimensions specified are present in `x`
-    > The following columns cannot be found: 'TEST'
+     - The following columns cannot be found: 'TEST'

 ---

-    `respondentID` / `surveyID` combinations cannot be duplicated
+    `respondentID` / `surveyID` combinations must not be duplicated.

 ---

-    Dimension values must be whole numbers or NA
+    Dimension values must be whole numbers or NA.

 ---